-As a candidate, you have certain obligations and responsibilities under law.
-Check the website www.elections.nsw.gov.au for further details.
+Nomination as a candidate entails legal obligations and responsibilities.
+Check elections.nsw.gov.au for further details.

-How to nominate

-To nominate for councillor, you must lodge a nomination form and \$125 nomination deposit by 12 noon Wednesday, 7 November 2018 with the Council.
+To nominate you must lodge a nomination form and the \$125 nomination deposit with the returning officer at Uralla Shire Council, 32 Salisbury Street, URALLA NSW 2358 between Monday, 7 January 2019 and 12 noon on Wednesday, 16 January 2019.
+Candidates must lodge the candidate information sheet included in the nomination form.

-Candidate Information sheets

-Every candidate is required to lodge the candidate information sheet which is included in the nomination form.

-Where to get a nomination form

-Nomination forms and other important nomination and electoral information are available from the Council or the NSW Electoral Commission website: www.elections.nsw.gov.au.
+Nomination forms and important nomination and election information, including the Handbook for Parties, Groups, Candidates and Scrutineers, are available from the returning officer or elections.nsw.gov.au.